emberjs/rfcs/text/0000-public-router-service.md

 custom components, helpers and services for linking.
 This leaves the experience feeling sub-par, in addition to introducing extra maintenance friction attempting to keep these primitives aligned with those in `ember-source`.

-By providing public a import for `RouterService`, `ember-engines` would be able to provide its own router service implementation extending from the base implementation.
-Combined with minor changes to the engines-specfici behavior of `link-to`,  this change would allow us to fill the existing DX gap when it comes to navigating between an Engine and a host App *and* allow engines to eliminate use of the legacy components required to support 4.x versions of Ember.
+By providing a public import for `RouterService`, `ember-engines` would be able to provide its own router service implementation extending from the base implementation.
+Combined with minor changes to the engines-specific behavior of `link-to`, this change would allow us to fill the existing DX gap when it comes to navigating between an Engine and a host App *and* allow engines to eliminate use of the legacy components required to support 4.x versions of Ember.

 These proposed changes would further allow `ember-engines` to deprecate the `<LinkToExternal />`